Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 • Above all else, just be nice!
 Speak clearly and calmly and do your best not to lose your temper

 If you follow these simple tips you will have much more pleasant experiences on the phone.
-Remember, Cadets, it always pays to be courteous!
+Remember, cadets, it always pays to be courteous!

 posted by Betty